arkency/posts/posts/2014-06-20-setup-your-tests-with-services.md

 gems.
 I can't provide definite numbers but judging  based on the apps that we review, **in terms of adoption, *factory_girl* seems to have won**.

-I would like to present you a third alternative "**Setting up tests with services**" and compare it to *factory_girl* to show where it might be beneficial to go with such approach.
+I would like to present you a third alternative "**Setting up tests with services**" (the same ones you use in your production code, not ones crafted specifically for tests) and compare it to *factory_girl* to show where it might be beneficial to go with such approach.

 <!-- more -->